AndreasChristensen89/cleaner-copenhagen/README.md

 ### Features left to implement
 * Clicking on an event could fill in part of a form of which event the user wishes to register for.
 * Form should accomodate users wishes to register for specific events.
-* I was advised to not include a submit button in the form with a method and action (method="post", action="https://formdump.codeinstitute.net/", type="submit"), and instead have the type="button"
+* I was advised by my mentor to not include a submit button in the form with a method and action (method="post", action="https://formdump.codeinstitute.net/", type="submit"), and instead have the type="button"